philc/book-notes/philosophy/a guide to the good life - william irvine.md

   friends and family, and his property, but he has taken with him into exile the things that matter
   most: his place in Nature and his virtue."
 * Exile is just a "change of location."
-* Exile has helped some -- by curtailing their pace of luxurious living, and by causing some to become philosophers.
+* Exile has helped some people, by curtailing their pace of luxurious living, and by causing some to become philosophers.

 ## Old age (chap 17)